IND v AUS: Rohit Sharma on India’s struggle against left-arm pace, Suryakumar Yadav’s form and more

-Mitchell Starc returned figures of 5/53 with his excellent swing and seam to power Australia to a series-levelling 10-wicket win over India in the second one-day international at Visakhapatnam on Sunday.
+Rohit Sharma played down concerns of left-arm pace for Indian batters as Mitchell Starc returned figures of 5/53 with his excellent swing and seam to power Australia to a series-levelling 10-wicket win over India in the second one-day international at Visakhapatnam on Sunday.

 The left-arm quick, rattled the Indian batting with his pace and swing to bundle out the opposition for just 117 in only 26 overs.
 Starc led the team’s lethal attack with the wicket of Shubman Gill for a duck after the tourists decided to bowl first after overnight rain.